BreakerBots/Tsunami_2021/README.md

 5) Click on the switch in the header (next to the robot name) to enable the robot
 8) To finish close the command line that launched when you ran `simulateJava`

-Note: If you want to change the selected auto path navigate to `frc.team5104.frc2021.RobotSim` in IntelliJ and change the path inside the line: `AutoManager.setTargetPath(new ExamplePath());`
+Note: If you want to change the selected auto path navigate to `RobotSim` in IntelliJ and change the path inside the line: `AutoManager.setTargetPath(new ExamplePath());`

 ## Characterizing